SoufianoDev/Toast-JS/README.md

 <div id="toast-notification" class="toast-notification"></div>
 ```

-3. **React Component Example**: Here is a simple React component that demonstrates how to use Toast.js.
+3. **React Component Example**: Here is a simple React component that demonstrates how to use Toast-JS.

 ```javascript
 import React from 'react';